Explained: The Project Management and Service Management Cycle

 - PRINCE2® Foundation (including exam)

-- PRINCE2® Practitioner (including exam) – please note that you need to be certified at Foundation level to enrol on this course
+- PRINCE2® Practitioner (including exam) – please note that you need to be certified at the Foundation level to enrol on this course

 - PRINCE2® Foundation and Practitioner (including exam)